Tech & Society Week

 4:00 PM – 7:00 PM Student Movie Night: Love in the Time of Algorithms

-Details: What happens when love meets artificial intelligence?
+What happens when love meets artificial intelligence?
 Join us for an evening screening of Her—a thought-provoking film about connection, consciousness, and companionship in a digital age.
 As AI becomes increasingly embedded in healthcare, relationships, and everyday life, this film invites us to ask: Can machines love?
 Can we?
 And what does it mean for intimacy, autonomy, and personhood when technology begins to feel human?
 We’ll provide pizza and sodas—you bring your curiosity.
 After the film, stay for a relaxed, student-centered discussion exploring themes of AI, emotion, identity, and the future of human relationships.

 Host: Tech, Ethics, and Society Program (TES), Ethics of Health and AI Initiative